sachinh19/job-search-portal-react-redux-client/README.md

 ## Project

-This project is for the course CS5610 - Web development.
+This repository contains the source code for the project which is requirement in the course CS5610 - Web development.

-Team - 2070
+Project Team : 2070